sayjeyhi/presentation-k8s/slides.md

 - 🛠 **Market Needs**: Kubernetes, Docker, Linux are the industry standard for deployment.
 - 🚀 **Hands-On Experience**: Learn by doing, not just theory.
-- 🌐 **Full Stack**: From domain to deployment, cover the entire lifecycle.
+- 🌐 **Full Cycle**: From domain to deployment, cover the entire lifecycle.
-- 🤖 **CI/CD**: Automate your deployments with GitHub Actions.
 - 💡 **Real-World Skills**: Gain practical skills that employers value.
 - 🎯 **Goal-Oriented**: You'll have a fully deployed app with CI/CD.